 Charcoal burns more consistently than wood chunks, so it’s easier to keep a consistent temperature, and it is the most widely available of the fuels.
 Still, if you don’t have the right amount of ventilation, it can leave a sooty residue on your food.

 Wood pellet ovens

 Wood pellets are made out of compressed sawdust and burn hot and consistently while still imparting a little wood smoke flavor to your food.
 The downside of pellets is that the mechanisms for feeding them into the firebox are often fragile and prone to clogging.

 Wood pellets are also the least common of the fuels on this list.

 Propane gas pizza ovens

-Gas ovens are easy to use, easy to regulate the temperature of, and easy to clean.
+Gas ovens are easy to use, easy to regulate the temperature, and easy to clean.
 What they lack in authenticity, they make up for in consistency, although you might miss that wood-smoked flavor.